LukeisStuff/bonusblocks/README.md

   + Crafted with 4 of each mushroom
 * Empty Jar
   + Place down empty jars finally
+* Soul Wax Candle and Soul Wax
+  + Crafted with soul wax and string
+  + Soul wax is made from smelting soul sand
 * More Slabs
-  + 16 blocks now have slabs to go along with them
+  + 19 blocks now have slabs to go along with them
 * More Stairs
-  + 10 blocks now have stairs to go along with them
+  + 13 blocks now have stairs to go along with them

+* Overgrown Biome
+  + Found inbetween boreal forests and taigas
+  + Jacaranda trees are rarely found here with purple wood
+* Mesa Biome
+  + Scorchedstone and Scorched trees are found here that give black wood
+  + Found between deserts and
+* Maple Forest Biome
+  + Maple trees are found here, they give red wood
+  + Found near rainforests
+* 3 Peak Biomes
+  + Stony, Icy and Snowy
+  + Generate only at the highest parts of the world

 ## Changes
 * Pillars now use a new recipe with 3 of the respective stone type instead of 2